duckdb/duckdb-web/docs/extensions/working_with_extensions.md

 | `osx_arm64`        | macOS (Apple Silicon: M1, M2, M3 CPUs)   |
 | `windows_amd64`    | Windows on Intel and AMD CPUs (x86_64)   |

 > For some Linux ARM distributions (e.g., Python), two different binaries are distributed.
-> These target either the `linux_arm64` or `linux_arm64_gcc4` platforms.
-> Note that extension binaries are distributed for the first, but not the second.
-> Effectively that means that on these platforms your GLIBC version needs to be 2.28 or higher to use the distributed extension binaries.
+These target either the `linux_arm64` or `linux_arm64_gcc4` platforms.
+Note that extension binaries are distributed for the first, but not the second.
+Effectively that means that on these platforms your glibc version needs to be 2.28 or higher to use the distributed extension binaries.

 Some extensions are distributed for the following platforms: